KvGeijer/My-Webpage/content/blog/multiqueue-introduction/index.md

 The final MultiQueue design we will look at comes from the paper [Multi-queues can be state-of-the-art priority schedulers](https://dl.acm.org/doi/abs/10.1145/3503221.3508432) from 2021 by A. Postnikova, N. Koval, G. Nadiradze, D. Alistarh.
 They introduce the _Stealing MultiQueue_ (SMQ) and uses it for task scheduling in graph algorithms, like the SSSP problem.

-The key idea utilized by this paper is the results of an [earlier theoretical paper]((https://dl.acm.org/doi/abs/10.1145/3087801.3087810)) that analyzed the probabilistic guarantees of the MultiQueue.
+The key idea utilized by this paper is the results of an [earlier theoretical paper](https://dl.acm.org/doi/abs/10.1145/3087801.3087810) that analyzed the probabilistic guarantees of the MultiQueue.
 It played with uneven probability distributions for selecting partial PQs, and found that the stability would hold up to a degree of imbalance in the distributions.

-So, the SMQ creates and assign one PQ to each thread.
+So, the SMQ creates and assigns one PQ to each thread.
 Then, the threads are much more likely to operate on their own PQ than any of the others, leading to much higher temporal cache locality.

 Inserts simply insert into the threads local PQ.
 DeleteMax on the other hand has a probability of *p* to select one other random queue, comparing its top to the local PQs top, and deleting from the one with higher priority.
 Otherwise it simply deletes from the local queue.
 They call this probability _p_ the stealing probability, hence the queue name.